cs007888/flask_restapi_demo/README.md

 This is a simple api service built by flask.

-Use `pip install requirements.txt` to restore libera first.
+Use `pip install -r requirements.txt` to restore libera first.